Actyx/machines/docs/swarm-workflow/README.md

 # Implementing a Swarm Workflow

-Machine Runner's main purpose is to enable a heterogenous swarm system---a system of dynamically participating agents of different role---to work on a swarm workflow.
+Machine Runner's main purpose is to enable a heterogeneous swarm system (a system of dynamically participating agents of different roles) to work on a swarm workflow.
-A swarm workflow in this context is a collection of tasks done by different agents that must be executed with a certain order (aka. sequentially); consequentially, a swarm workflow has a finite lifetime.
+A swarm workflow in this context is a collection of tasks done by different agents that must be executed in a certain order (aka. sequentially); consequentially, a swarm workflow has a finite lifetime.

 Machine Runner enables this by creating a swarm protocol, which can be pictured as an imaginary distributed ledger.
 The ledger acts as a coordination point between agents.
-An agent that finished a task can write a record on the ledger to let the others know that the system has reached a point where it needs another agent to act.
+An agent who finished a task can write a record on the ledger to let the others know that the system has reached a point where it needs another agent to act.
-Agents coordinate with the ledger by writing a record to indicate that the system reached a point which needs some agent of a certain role to act.
+Agents coordinate with the ledger by writing a record to indicate that the system reached a point where it needs an agent of a certain role to act.

 Swarm protocol is imaginary and distributed because it does not possess a single central physical structure.
-Instead it is sustained by its physical representation: events replicated by all agents---or to be more precise Actyx Events replicated by all Actyx Nodes.
+Instead, it is sustained by its physical representation: events replicated by all agents---or to be more precise Actyx Events replicated by all Actyx Nodes.

 ## The Thirsty Tomato Plant